How to detect and avoid job scam emails

-These emails provide an opportunity to again share information about job scam emails, how to spot them and how to avoid them.
+As these emails are becoming very common, we want to share information about job scam emails, how to spot them and how to avoid them:

 JOB SCAMS